wuzixiao/ARTS/Learning-Fp-with-F#.md

 It made me think why Fp is so attractive to him and many other developers?

+> * It is immutable.
-> It is i
+> * It is a pr
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjYxODk0MDgsMTA2ODkwNjgwNSwtMT
-Y1MjE4OTY1MF19
+eyJoaXN0b3J5IjpbMTE3MzU1MjE5MSwxMDY4OTA2ODA1LC0xNj
+UyMTg5NjUwXX0=
 -->